winartoawi/Dry-Air---Ozone-/README.md

 the system uses a simple microcontroller unit with atmega chip similar to arduino microcontroller controlling
 - air flow (valves)
 - heating element

-and a simple sensing unit such as DHT 11 to sense
+simple sensing unit such as DHT 11 to sense
 - humidity
 - temperature
+- air flow

 the objective of the system is to efficiently produce oxygen with a low-cost material with reheatable silica gel.
 - the use of silica gel is to serve as filtration gas and produces only oxygen.